robalexdev/blog/content/post/calm-tech-discover.md

 Humans inherently create, connect, and share: we always have and we always will.
 If you choose software that works in your interest you'll find that it's possible to make meaningful online connections without mental hazard.

+Check out [StreetPass](https://streetpass.social/) and [Blog Quest](https://github.com/robalexdev/blog-quest) to discover a decentralized, independent Internet that puts you in control.

 {{< rawhtml >}}
 <br />
 <br />